September 24, 2013

-The power cuts out frequently in Ahmedabad in Gujarat, India, and when it did, sewing machines at a textile cooperative shut down.
+Power cuts were frequent in Ahmedabad in Gujarat, India, and when it went out, sewing machines at a textile cooperative shut down.
 The women were losing money, so they sought help at the Solar Electric Light Company, SELCO.
 But powering their machines with solar panels would have been too costly.
 SELCO then took a different tack and asked if the machines, not the panels, might be the problem.

 “We were designing solar for inefficient sewing machines.
 Nobody was complaining about inefficient sewing machines, but everybody was complaining about solar being expensive.
 And solar was expensive because we were designing for inefficiencies,” Harish Hande, SELCO’s founder, says in a video by the Yale School of Management and Change Observer.

 The cooperative’s imported machines were overpowered, designed for thicker materials than the women worked with.
 SELCO helped the women take out a loan to buy five lower-powered machines.
 Then SELCO designed a custom photovoltaic system for the cooperative, which the women paid for with their loan.

 Now the women can work when the power is out and they don’t have to pay electric bills.
 SELCO’s handling of the case demonstrates two key ways to increase access to electricity through renewable energy in developing countries: tailor a power system to each kind of business, and finance the payments.
 The advice is outlined in a new white paper by the Center for Science, Technology, and Society at Santa Clara University in Santa Clara, California.

 The need for power

 Small businesses employ two-thirds of full-time workers in developing countries, and that number can be in the 90 percent range in some regions, according to the report.